otari2002/Distributed-Systems-APs/bank-service/README.md

 - Navigate to: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+## Swagger

+Swagger allows you to visualize and interact with the API endpoints without needing any implementation logic in place.
+It is automatically generated based on the API specifications defined in the Spring Boot application.

+1. After starting the application, access the Swagger UI at: `http://localhost:8080/swagger-ui.html`
+2. Here, you can see all the available endpoints, their parameters, and response formats.
+3. You can test the API directly from this interface by filling out the required parameters and clicking "Try it out!".

 ## Testing

 You can test the RESTful API using tools like Postman or CURL.
 Sample endpoints include:
+- **Get All Accounts** ! `GET /api/accounts` <br/>

 - **Create Account**: `POST /api/accounts`
 - **Get Account by ID**: `GET /api/accounts/{id}`